 Our April 20th meeting will focus on tuning up your telescope for the summer observing season.
 The sky will (theoretically) start opening up soon, so it’s time to dust off your scope and make sure it’s ready for those great spring and summer nights out under the stars.
 Our meeting will start off with a…

 The EAS holds monthly star parties at the College Hill Reservoir on the Friday closest to the moon’s first quarter.
 These star parties are free and open to the public.
 We’ll provide the telescopes and show you what’s up there in the night sky.
 Or if you have a telescope of your own, bring it…

 The Eugene Astronomical Society is a group of amateur astronomers dedicated to observing the sky and learning about the Universe, and sharing that understanding and appreciation of astronomy with students and the general public.

-We invite you to read the rest of our mission statement here, or feel free to take a look around.
+We invite you to read the rest of our mission statement, or scroll down to discover what we do.

 This chart predicts how well we will be able to see the sky over the next couple nights.
 Darker colors are better, white means no stars.
 Click the chart for a full explanation of each quality factor.